Car Heater Not Working? Here’s Why (and How Alpharetta Drivers Can Fix It

 6. Heater Control Valve Malfunction

 This small valve regulates how much hot coolant enters the heater core.
-If it’s stuck closed, you’ll feel cold air even when the engine is hot.
+If it’s stuck in a closed position, you’ll feel cold air even when the engine is hot.

 Why Fixing a Broken Heater Is About More Than Comfort